Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 which I don't have time to go into either.

-There's multiple books have been written about it
+There's multiple books have been written about it.

-since by different story arcs on different TV shows.
+It's inspired different story arcs on different TV shows.

-Wow.
-The police ruled the death and accident, so the plane got away with it.
-Plastic.
+So the plane got away with it.

-But it does.
-Until now.
-It does seem likely that another person was on the plane with him and someone
+that another person was on the plane with him and someone else was helping him coordinate things

-else was helping him coordinate things on the ground.
-The New York Times report in 1988 that quote, two people were
+on the ground.
+The New York Times report in 1988 that, quote, two people were indicted on charges

-indicted on charges and conspiring with Mr. Thornton to import the 880 pounds
+of conspiring with Mr Thornton to import the 880 pounds of cocaine.
+I don't think, I couldn't

-Right.
-I think one of them was his girlfriend at the time and she was one on the
+find anything he had come of those charges.
+I think one of them was his girlfriend at the time

-Lots of people like to go to IKEA for stuff.
+to go to IKEA for stuff.

-He meets a bit of IKEA.
+He meets him at IKEA.

 Yeah.